Kir-Antipov/mc-publish/README.md

 #### github-discussion

-If specified, a discussion of the specified category is created and linked to the release.
-Unused if the GitHub Release already exists. [🛈](https://docs.github.com/en/rest/releases/releases#create-a-release)
+If specified, creates and links a discussion of the specified **EXISTING** category to the release.
+Ignored if the GitHub Release already exists.

 ```yaml
 github-discussion: Announcements